 Since Indian Prime Minister Narendra Modi took over the country’s policy-making reigns in 2014, the country has enjoyed a massive economic growth boost.
-Various challenges have dogged the reform making processes, but the country is still focused on attaining its ambitious $5 trillion economy dream by 2025.
+Various challenges have dogged the reform-making processes, but the country is still focused on attaining its ambitious $5 trillion economy dream by 2025.

 Modi’s government is, however, changing its outlook and embracing the East Asia growth model built on trade and investments.
 An investment-led economic growth model will help to create a sustainable growth pattern.

 Mobius, however, believes that the Indian population holds the key to the country’s economic strength.
-He says that once they lift the billion people living in the country from the grasp of extreme poverty, they will have the purchasing power that will escalate domestic spending.
+He says that once they lift the billion people living in the country from the grasp of extreme poverty, they will have purchasing power that will escalate domestic spending.
 This one sector will drive the engines of the growing economy for years.

-Mark Mobius, while bullish on China, says that perhaps the country’s days of double-digit economic growth figures are now in the past.
+Mobius, while bullish on China, says that perhaps the country’s days of double-digit economic growth figures are now in the past.
 The world’s second-largest economy, however, is not about to cool down, despite the speed bumps placed on its trajectory by the US.

 Mark Mobius is, nevertheless, bullish for gold now more than ever.
-The veteran investor says that gold will get significant investment value as central banks globally cut down their interest rates.
+The veteran investor says that gold will gain significant investment value as central banks globally cut their interest rates.
 He says that the money supply is over the roof thanks to the futile interventions of central banks in lowering interest rates and stoking demand.

 The investor is so bullish for gold that he believes that at the end of the coming currency debasement wars, gold will be the only currency left standing.
-“Physical gold is the way to go, in my view, because of the incredible increase in money supply,” he says.
+“Physical gold is the way to go, in my view, because of the incredible increase in money supply,” Mobius says.